la2050/archive/_projects/2016/the-big-draw-la-drawing-festival-drawing-los-angeles-together.md

   will create access and opportunity for ALL neighborhoods in LA.
 Give Angelenos the chance to build deeper connections with their community and to create a more informed, vibrant, and connected Los Angeles.
+Please explain how you will define and measure success for your project.​: "Ryman Arts will evaluate success through tracking the number of people who participate in individual BDLA events, users of our online resources, types of art shared online, and community groups who register public BDLA events.
+Ryman Arts will assess qualitative factors through debriefing sessions with the advisory group, post –event facilitated discussions, and analyzing demographics.\n\nThis project will be successful if it:\n1.\tCreates opportunities for LA community members to connect with each other at a BDLA event\n2.\tIncreases the number of LA community members who will have participated in an enjoyable hands-on drawing experience in a community setting.\n3.\tIncreases the number of LA community organizations that will have presented a public art activity\n4.\tEstablishes drawing as a communication tool amongst community members of different age, socioeconomic and cultural backgrounds, and ethnicities.\n\nBDLA encourages participants to rediscover the power of drawing as a tool and as a way of seeing the world.
+In 2050, the phrase “I can’t draw” would be removed from our collective speech.
+Drawing, like speaking, writing and mathematics, would be a language of communication among all people.
+Drawing would be a basis for social interactions and understanding.
+With BDLA, we hope that the year 2050 will be one of open, accessible, and welcomed participation in artistic and cultural activities without any feelings of unfamiliarity or intimidation for Angelenos."
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-big-draw-la-drawing-festival-drawing-los-angeles-together/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5887450265741-team91.jpg
 organization_name: Ryman Arts